mozaik-association/mozaik/docs/Contacts Module.md

 - Two names possible for one person (official and cusomary) only for a physical person.
 The customary name can be useful to name a contact by a name (other than his official name) that he is used to being called
 - A name and an acronym possible only for a moral person.
 - Adresse : for each country it is possible to choose if, when registering a new contact on the site or directly in the backend, the postal code and city should be selected from a list stored in the application or if this information should be entered manually.
-The selection of the postal code and city from a stored list allows to facilitate the choice of the address thanks to the autocompletion, to reduce the errors of address and to avoid the duplicates for the co-residences.
+The selection of the postal code and city from a stored list allows to facilitate the choice of the address thanks to the autocompletion.
+This allows to reduce the errors of address and to avoid the duplicates for the co-residences.
 If two people live under the same address, they can be put in co-residence (<a href="#core">details of co-residence</a>).
 If the addresses are not exactly the same, the system will not detect duplicates.
-That's why the postal code and city list system is interesting.
 The reference street can also be chosen from a list of streets stored in the application.
 A street 2 is also available for streets with a long name or streets with a translation in another language.

 !!! info